Commercial mortgages for Manchester business buyers, landlords and operators.

 Drop in your purchase price or current valuation, the LTV you're aiming for, and the term you want.
 Pre-set at 7.5%, the Manchester 2026 mid-market rate for prime owner-occupier and investment, with the slider running 6 to 9%.
 The output is a clean monthly repayment number you can put against your rent roll, your EBITDA, or your business cash flow.
 For ICR or DSCR stress testing on investment deals, send the rent roll through and we will model lender-by-lender.

-For a tailored quote against live lender appetite, call me on 07595 366094.
+For a live quote against current lender appetite, call me on 07595 366094.

 Mortgage inputs